-The lifetime mortgage needs to be repaid within 12 months from the date of the last customers death or moving into long-term care.
+The lifetime mortgage needs to be repaid within 12 months from the date of the last customers death or move into long-term care.
 The interest continues to build up until the lifetime mortgage is completely repaid, and we can't freeze this.
-If it is a joint policy, the remaining customer can stay in their property for the rest of their life or until they move into long-term care, at which point the lifetime mortgage needs to be repaid within 12 months from date they've moved into care.
+If it's a joint policy, the remaining customer can stay in their property for the rest of their life or until they move into long term care.
+When they pass away or move into long term care, the lifetime mortgage would need to be repaid within 12 months of either event.